FTChinese/subscription-api/_doc/iap.md

 #### Response

-`400 Bad Request` and `422 Unprocessable` are identical to *Response for Verification-only* section.
+`400 Bad Request` and `422 Unprocessable` are identical to *Verify Receipt* section.

 `204 No Content` if deleted successfully.

 This is an idempotence operation.
-You always get `204` even if the data is already deleted.
+You always get `204` no matter how many times the same user sends request to this endpoint.

 ### WebHook